christian-eriksson/blubee/README.md

 ## Creating Backups

+Blubee can create backups on a local machine aswell as pushing a backup to a remote machine.
 To create a backup create a `backup.json` as described above and run:

 ```
 blubee -b <path-to-backup.json> backup